jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/first-cyberattack/index.md

 faster communication
 than with the use of letters
 from one end to the other.
-It was just a matter of minutes\!
+Now it just took minutes\!

 [The Paris-Lille](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8113174)
 line,